The Johnson, Brisbane, Queensland © The Johnson

-By Katrina Lobley
+By Katrina Lobley & Lana Bogunovich

 Move over Sydney and Melbourne.
 Brisbane is putting its own spin on the hotel scene with options that range from luxe to cutting-edge.
 Splash around in rooftop pools, get your art vibe on or just swing in your own hammock.
 Here are some of our favourites.

 Touted as Australia's very first urban resort, the Calile Hotel fully embraces Queensland's tropical flair.
 With a design aesthetic that wouldn't look out of place in Palm Springs, with palm trees galore, alfresco dining, cabanas, and a lot of pink.
-While you're there, be sure to make a reservation for Hellenika, the hotel's poolside modern greek restaurant.
+While you're there, be sure to make a reservation for Hellenika, the hotel's poolside modern Greek restaurant.
 It's won awards, and for good reason.

-Brisbane's cutting-edge Art Series hotel is another one in the collection that is enhancing hotel experiences around Australia (there are five in Melbourne and one in Adelaide).
+Brisbane's cutting-edge Art Series hotel is another one in the collection that is enhancing hotel experiences around Australia (there are four in Melbourne and one in Adelaide).
 This one, The Johnson, showcases the work of celebrated Sydney abstract artist Michael Johnson, who is strongly influenced by nature.
 The boutique hotel, in Spring Hill on the fringes of the city centre, features 96 suites, two penthouses, a stunning Olympic-size outdoor pool and art libraries for those who prefer to exercise the mind.

 Five-star luxury is on tap at the Sofitel Brisbane Central, located directly above the city’s main train station.
 The 433-room hotel is home to Queensland’s largest Club Lounge (premium accommodation on levels 26 to 29), four bars and restaurants and a drawcard day spa.
 It also serves high tea in two venues.
 A palette of neutrals, charcoal and chocolate gives rooms a serene and elegant air.